 Guy Ben-Ziony, when not under Pandemic, enjoys a colourful musical life as a soloist, recitalist, chamber musician, teacher and guest leader for the viola groups in some of the finest orchestras in Europe.
 May we all be healthy and meet soon in the concert halls and musical venues.

-Upon his appointment at age 32 to the University of Music and Theater Leipzig, Guy Ben-Ziony became one of the youngest Professors in Germany. since then he has been also guest Professor at the Jacobs School of Music, Indiana University, and he continues to teach in Masterclasses all over the world, including the Franz Liszt Academy of Musik, Budapest, Yale university, USA, Ljubljana Festival, or the Royal Conservatory, Antwerp.
+At age 32 Guy Ben-Ziony was appointed as professor for viola at the University of Music and Theater "Felix Mendelssohn Bartholdy" Leipzig. since then he has been also guest professor at the Jacobs School of Music, Indiana University, Bloomington, and he continues to teach in masterclasses all over the world, including the Liszt Ferenc Academy of Musik, Budapest, Yale University, USA, Ljubljana Festival, or the Royal Conservatory, Antwerp.

 Photo by Peter barsony